Are you looking for the best marketing books of all time?

 Jeffrey Gitomer – Little Black Book of Connections

 Jeffrey Gitomer is the self-proclaimed “King of Sales”.
 He’s philosophy is all about giving value first.
 This little book contains many useful ideas for business networking.
-If you’re a sales person, or you just want to work on expanding your circle of influence, you should definitely give it a try.
+If you’re a sales person, or you just want to work on expanding your circle of influence, you should definitely try it.

 Jeffrey Gitomer – The Sales Bible